 Hot water tanks aren’t cheap.
 Whether you go with an electric hot water heater or a gas model, these babies are an investment.
 If you’re like us, you probably want to get the most life out of your tank that you possibly can.
 As we roll into March and April, it’s a great time to flush your hot water tank and remove all the buildup that has accumulated over the last year.
 Periodically flushing the tank is essential maintenance that will keep your investment in top shape for years to come.

-If you think you may need a new water heater installed, we’ll be happy to take a look and give you our recommendation.
-If it turns out you do, present the technician with this coupon for $50 off a gas or electric water heater installation as long as the deal lasts!
+We’ll be happy to take a look and give you our recommendation if you think you need a new water heater installed.
+If it turns out you do, show the plumber this coupon for $50 off a gas or electric water heater installation as long as the deal lasts!

-Another quick DIY step to prepare your home for springtime is to run through your basic sump pump maintenance list.
+Another quick DIY step in spring home preparation is to run through our basic sump pump maintenance list.

 Clear it out

-Rocks, mud and other debris can clog your sump pump and cause it to operate poorly or malfunction completely.
-Clearing these out of your sump pump pit will help the system to run more efficiently.
-It will help you avoid flooding and other problems down the road.
+Rocks, mud, and other debris can clog your sump pump and cause it to operate poorly or fail.
+Clearing these out of your sump pump pit will help it run better.
+This will help you avoid flooding and other problems down the road.